 We can help with course building

 We can help you with the work, too.
-3 FASE work study students are working with the EdTech Office and they are ready and willing to help you!
-They can help you build course elements, test activities, edit your videos, or simply provide a priceless student perspective (Book a 30-minute Student Re(View) consult now!).
+Our Educational Technologists are ready and willing to help you!
+They can help you build course elements, plan assessments, test activities, and provide video and media production support (Book a Quercus/Academic Toolbox consult or a Content Production consult now!).
 If you're pre-recording content, see if our remote editing process would work for you (we do the editing!).